What Is Website Maintenance?

 Website maintenance is the act of regularly checking your website for issues and mistakes and keeping it updated and relevant.
 This should be done on a consistent basis in order to keep your website healthy, encourage continued traffic growth, and strengthen your SEO and Google rankings.

 Keeping a website well maintained and attractive is important to companies big and small in order to engage and retain customers.
 It’s easy for businesses, especially startups, to cut corners and let a few tasks slide.
-Website maintenance can easily become one of those things as it doesn’t always present immediate issues.
-However, just like your health can fall apart if you go too long without a regular check up, so can the health of your website.

 - 1 What Is Website Maintenance?